mpv-player/mpv/DOCS/man/encode.rst

     ``--ofopts=""``
         Completely empties the options list.

-``--ofps=<float value>``
-    Specifies the output format time base (default: 24000).
-Low values like 25 limit video fps by dropping frames.

-``--oautofps``
-    Sets the output format time base to the guessed frame rate of the input video (simulates MEncoder behavior, useful for AVI; may cause frame drops).
-    Note that not all codecs and not all formats support VFR encoding, and some which do have bugs when a target bitrate is specified - use ``--ofps`` or ``--oautofps`` to force CFR encoding in these cases.

-``--omaxfps=<float value>``
-    Specifies the minimum distance of adjacent frames (default: 0, which means unset).
-Content of lower frame rate is not readjusted to this frame rate;
-    content of higher frame rate is decimated to this frame rate.

-``--oharddup``
-    If set, the frame rate given by ``--ofps`` is attained not by skipping time codes, but by duplicating frames (constant frame rate mode).

-``--oneverdrop``
-    If set, frames are never dropped.
-Instead, time codes of video are readjusted to always increase.
-This may cause AV desync, though; to work around this, use a high-fps time base using ``--ofps`` and absolutely avoid ``--oautofps``.

 ``--oac=<codec>``
     Specifies the output audio codec.
 See ``--oac=help`` for a full list of supported codecs.